-We sponsor the Bentley Systems, Incorporated Nonqualified Deferred Compensation Plan (the "DCP"), which was amended and restated effective September 22, 2020, under which key colleagues, including our named executive officers other than Nicholas H. Cumins, may defer all or any part of their incentive compensation, and we may make discretionary awards on behalf of such participants.
-Additionally, we maintain a substantially similar plan for nonemployee directors in which Kirk B. Griswold is the sole participant, and under which he may defer all or any part of his director fees.
-Elective participant deferrals and discretionary company awards are denominated in phantom shares of our Class B common stock.
-Several years prior to our initial public offering we made the decision to discontinue Company awards indefinitely.
-Accordingly, we made no discretionary Company awards to the DCP in
+We sponsor the Bentley Systems, Incorporated Nonqualified Deferred Compensation Plan (the "DCP"), which was amended and restated effective September 22, 2020, under which key colleagues, including our named executive officers other than Werner Andre and Nicholas H. Cumins, may defer all or any part of their incentive compensation, and we may make discretionary awards on behalf of such participants.
+Additionally, we maintain a substantially similar plan for non-employee directors in which Kirk B. Griswold is the sole participant, and under which he may defer all or any part of his director fees.
+Elective participant deferrals and discretionary Company awards are denominated in phantom shares of our Class B common stock.
+Several years prior to our IPO, we made the decision to discontinue Company awards indefinitely.
+Accordingly, we made no discretionary Company awards to the DCP in fiscal year 2022.

-For fiscal year 2021, Keith A. Bentley and Gus Bergsma elected to defer 20% and 50%, respectively, of their 2021 incentive compensation into the DCP.
-No other NEO deferred any portion of his fiscal year 2021 incentive compensation.
-The following table shows the number of outstanding phantom shares of our Class B common stock held by each named executive officer as of December 31, 2021 under the DCP, including additional phantom shares acquired as a result of dividend equivalents credited on those phantom shares:
+For fiscal year 2022, Keith A. Bentley and David J. Hollister elected to defer 20% and 95%, respectively, of their 2022 incentive compensation into the DCP.
+No other NEO deferred any portion of his fiscal year 2022 incentive compensation.
+The following table shows the number of outstanding phantom shares of our Class B common stock held by each named executive officer as of December 31, 2022 under the DCP, including additional phantom shares acquired as a result of dividend equivalents credited on those phantom shares:

 Name Outstanding Phantom Shares

-Gregory S. Bentley 3,704,345
+Gregory S. Bentley 3,021,052

-David J. Hollister 2,366,877
+Werner Andre -

-Keith A. Bentley 3,238,818
+Keith A. Bentley 3,236,244

-Gus Bergsma 505,981

 Nicholas H. Cumins

+David J. Hollister 1,931,800